littell/gramble-docs/index.md

 ## Documentation for the gramble programming language

-Welcome to the documentation for `gramble`: a visual, tabular programming language designed to make linguistic programming easier to write, read, and maintain.
+Welcome to the documentation for `gramble`: a visual, tabular programming language designed to make linguistic programs easier to write, read, and maintain.

 ### Tutorial